The Infant CARE-Index – online training

 Overview

-The scales:
+The Scales

-3. Can be used during intervention, and
+• Can be used during intervention, and

-4. Can be used to assess the effectiveness of intervention.
+• Can be used to assess the effectiveness of intervention.

-In addition, however, the procedure is easily applied to “live” observations made by health visitors, early years staff, midwives, clinicians and social workers.
-Needless to say, such observations cannot be treated as reliable when video is not used, but the method is effective in the same way that guided observations or interviews are; furthermore, specific training of what to look for sharpens both one’s observation and one’s ability to tell others exactly what the dyad did and why it should be interpreted in a particular manner.
+The information derived from the CARE-Index can be used as quasi-continuous or categorical data by researchers.
+In addition, however, the procedure is easily applied to “live” observations made by nurses, infant teachers, clinicians, and social workers.
+Needless to say, such observations cannot be treated as reliable when video is not used, but the method is effective in the same way that other guided observations or interviews are.
+Furthermore, specific training of what to look for sharpens both one’s observation and one’s ability to tell others exactly what the dyad did and why it should be interpreted in a particular manner.

 Mandatory Course Requirements